codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/systemManager.md

   - Create custom runbooks or use pre-defined runbooks maintained by AWS.
   - Receive notifications about Automation tasks and runbooks by using Amazon EventBridge.
   - Monitor Automation progress and details by using the Systems Manager console.

+### Actions

+#### DeleteParameter

+- Delete a parameter from the system.
+After deleting a parameter, wait for at least 30 seconds to create a parameter with the same name.